 Non-terrestrial networks: Networks, or segments of networks, using an airborne or space-borne vehicle to embark a transmission equipment relay node or SAN.

-NTN VSAT: a UE operating in FR2-NTN which could be a Fixed VSAT or a Mobile VSAT.
+NTN VSAT: a small-sized earth station (not handheld) operating in NTN bands above 10 GHz It could be a Fixed VSAT or a Mobile VSAT.

 Plane perpendicular to the GSO arc: The plane that is perpendicular to the “plane tangent to the GSO arc,” as defined below, and includes a line between the earth station in question and the GSO space station that it is communicating with (FCC 47 CFR 25.103).